Huguitis/aoi.js-documentation/src/functions/util/mentioned.md

 ---
 title: $mentioned
-description: $mentioned will return the mention of an specific argument.
+description: $mentioned will return the ID of an user of the mention.
 id: mentioned
 ---

-`$mentioned` will return the mention of an specific argument.
+`$mentioned` will return the ID of an user of the mention.

 ## Usage